Keystone spill in Kansas the largest in pipeline's 11-year history

 The Environmental Protection Agency is also on site monitoring the cleanup, and said the spill into Mill Creek, which skirts the southern edge of the town of 1,000 before emptying into the Little Blue River northwest of Hanover, said there were no known effects from the spill.

-The EPA said oil had not appeared to have migrated downstream into larger body of waters.
+The EPA said oil had not appeared to have migrated downstream into larger bodies of water.
 The Washington County Emergency Management office said no evacuations were ordered.

 On Friday, the EPA said TC Energy had built an earthen dam 4 miles downstream from the rupture that allows water to flow but would prevent further migration of the oil.
 Vacuum trucks and oil skimmers continue to collect oil from Mill Creek.